mell-o-tron/MellOs/README.md

 ### Steps
 - navigate to the root folder
-- run ./requirements.sh (this installs all of the required build libraries and Visual Studio Code)
+- run `sudo ./requirements.sh` (this installs all of the required build libraries and Visual Studio Code)
-- run ./cross-compiler.sh (make some tea/coffee/hot chocolate/etc)
+- run `sudo ./cross-compiler.sh` (make some tea/coffee/hot chocolate/etc)
-- run make (make some more)
+- run `make` (make some more)
-- every time you make some changes you can run ./commands.sh to test the kernel
+- every time you make some changes you can run `./commands.sh` to test the kernel
-- run make some more to verify (this time it's fast)
+- run `make` some more to verify (this time it's fast)